How to Fly LiDAR

 Step 2: Setting Up the Base Station

 The first thing to do at the job site is to set up the base station.
-Make sure to have a clear view of the sky with no obstructions.
+Make sure the base station location has a clear view of the sky with no obstructions.
 If you have a known point or survey monument on your job site, you can put the base station on top of that known point to help tie your data in post-processing.
-If you don't, you can use ROCK RTK Network to capture your own.
+If you don't have a base station, you can use ROCK RTK Network to access nearby base data.
+Please check the ROCK Network first to see if there are ROCK Base locations near your job site.

 Step 3: Preparing the Drone

 Inspect your aircraft before flight.
 Make sure there are no nicks on the propellers, nothing is broken or loose, and everything feels tight.
-Install the R3 Pro on the drone, ensuring the GNSS antenna is securely attached.
+Connect the lever arm to the drone, then securely attach the GNSS antenna to the lever arm.
+Finally, connect the ROCK LiDAR unit to the lever arm/drone.

 Step 4: Powering On and Mission Planning